Vins094/Vins094.github.io/index.md

 ### Projects in Data Science, Computer Vision, NLP, Deep Learning and Machine Learning

 #### Sentiment Analysis of IMDB Data
+Sentiment analysis automates the classification of text into positive or negative emotions.
+In this project, I fine-tuned a BERT model using PyTorch to analyze IMDb movie reviews, achieving 94% accuracy.
+This model helps viewers make informed decisions and provides filmmakers with insights to improve their work and marketing strategies.
+Leveraging NLP and machine learning, it effectively utilizes audience sentiment for better decision-making.

 <img src="images/Sentiment_Analysis.png?raw=true"/>
 <img src="images/Performance_sentiment_Analysis.png?raw=true"/>